-Zophai brushed flies from his chin.
-“Will the cave be warm, Uncle Gera?”
+Zophai scrubbed flies from his chin.
+“Will the cave be warm?”

-“Better than that hole you’ve been in.
-Fill your water skins and sleep.
+“Warmer than that hole you’ve been sleeping in.
+Fill your water skins and nap.
 Meet me at my shack an hour before sundown.
 You’ve got an all-night hike.”

-As Micaiah approached Gera and Hodiah got up from their bench, and a group of1 young men stepped out from the trees.
-Strangers, all except a boy who sold sweet potatoes in the market.
-Micaiah’s eyes bulged, and he froze with his hand on Gera’s bench.
+Gera and Hodiah got up from their bench, and a group of1 young men stepped out from the trees.
+Strangers, all except a boy who sold chickens in the market.
+Micaiah’s eyes bulged, and he froze with his hand on the bench.2

-At Micaiah’s shock, Gera’s chest swelled.
+Gera’s chest swelled.
 [Did this switch to Gera’s pov?]
 “I hid you in twos and threes, so what you didn’t know, you couldn’t tell.”
-He scanned the group and opened his arms.
+He opened his arms to the group.
 “Come to me.
 First thing we’ll do is pray.”

 He let his hands fall.
-“No talking to travelers, men.
+“No talking to travelers.
 Keep your head down and your mouth shut.
-Second, no groups or pairs.
-It makes people notice you.”
+And, no groups or pairs.
+Walk alone or people will notice you.”

-He pulled his wife close and stood behind her.
+He stood behind his wife.
 “Now listen up.
-Hodiah’s going to show you how to stay apart.”
+Hodiah will show you how to stay apart.”

 Hodiah tugged on Micaiah’s sleeve.
-“We’re sending Mikey first.”
-She pulled Imri over next to her.
-“Then I want Imri to recite Your Word Is a Lamp.2 After Imri says the whole psalm, I’ll send him, and people won’t think he’s walking with Mikey.”
+“I’m sending Mikey first.”
+She pulled Imri next to her.
+“Then I want Imri to recite Your Word Is a Lamp.
+After Imri quotes the whole psalm, I’ll send him, and people won’t think he’s with Mikey.”

 The young men shuffled their feet, and one coughed.

-Micaiah shuffled back a step.
+Micaiah stepped back.
 Space themselves with a song?
-Wild!
+Wild.

-The men stared open mouthed at Hodiah, then they pursed their lips and nodded at each other.
+The men smiled at Hodiah, then pursed their lips and nodded at each other.
 [They all did the same action?
 That’s odd.]

 Micaiah studied them.
 Good faces.
 The kind he would choose for friends.
 Could they recite all 176 verses?